Introduction

 How Do You Apply the Base Coat for Stucco on Exterior Walls?

-The base coat, often referred to as the scratch coat, is essential in the stucco application.
+The base coat, often referred to as the scratch coat, is essential in stucco application.
 Follow these key steps for proper application:

 How do you ensure a smooth and even finish on the final coat?